-A typical child and a good student, Daniel always did just fine when he was in an environment with clearly defined limits.
-With less supervision in high school, Daniel started to lose his bearings.
-Facing discrimination and harassment from several classmates, Daniel’s confidence was shaken, and he no longer knew who he was.
+A model child and a good student, Daniel always did just fine in an environment with clearly defined limits.
+With less structure in high school, Daniel started to lose his bearings.
+At the same time, he faced discrimination and harassment from several classmates.
+Daniel’s confidence was shaken, and he no longer knew who he was.
 Thus began his search for identity.
-He would start projects, but was not always able to finish them.
-He was looking for challenges to prove to himself that he could tackle them, but also to attract attention.
-It was at this time that Daniel was also starting to question his sexual orientation.
+He would start big projects, but was not always able to complete them.
+He looked for challenges, not only to prove to himself that he could handle them, but also to attract attention from others.
+During this period, Daniel also began to question his sexual orientation.
 The disappointments and frustrations piled up.
-At age 40, Daniel experienced his first bout of depression, and thought he could recover by himself.
-He launched himself wholeheartedly into a major project with his partner, which enabled him to regain his self-confidence and temporarily push away the symptoms of his depression.
-A few years went by and Daniel felt he was doing better, but his malaise resurfaced.
-This time, he sought out the help he needed to begin a new chapter in his life.
+At age 40, Daniel experienced his first bout of depression, and thought he could pull himself out of it on his own.
+So he threw himself wholeheartedly into a major project with his partner, which allowed him to regain his self-confidence and temporarily suppress the symptoms of his depression.
+A few years went by, and Daniel felt he was doing better, but his malaise resurfaced.
+This time, he sought the help he needed to begin a new chapter in his life.

 Daniel attended group meetings to help him better cope with his anxiety.
 He became aware of his issues, but more importantly, of his considerable capabilities.
 Daniel made a quick recovery and emerged with a strong desire to educate people about mental health.
 He serves on a number of committees at the Primary Health Care and Social Services University Institute (PHCSSUI) as a resource person for mental health researchers.
 He also acts as a training mentor for future expert trainers.
 In September 2020, he was to join other new students working towards a bachelor’s degree in social work.
 This was to be his birthday present to himself!
 Unfortunately, due to COVID-19, he has had to postpone his training until September 2021.